Yu-Group/covid19-severity-prediction/readme.md

 3. **Data**
     - county-level: daily confirmed cases + deaths, demographics, comorbidity statistics, voting data, local gov. action data
     - hospital-level: information about hospitals (e.g. number of icu beds, hospital type, location)
-4. **Limitations**
+    - limitations
         - currently using proxies for hospitals supplies/demands instead of real measurements
         - limited data on bridging county-level data with hospital-level data
         - missing some local data which would be helpful, such as amount of testing and social distancing measures
+4. **Results**

 # 1 - goal: prioritizing where to send medical supplies (i.e. ventilators, masks, etc.)